Arvell Nelson: Early life

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Iowa Football Commitment List (21)".
+Rivals.
+Retrieved November 17, 2014.; "Iowa College Football Recruiting Commits".
+Scout.
+Retrieved November 17, 2014.; "ESPN".
+ESPN.
+Retrieved November 17, 2014.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 17, 2014.; "2006 Team Ranking".
+Rivals.com.
+Retrieved November 17, 2014.; "247".
+247Sports.
+Retrieved November 17, 2014.;

 College career

 Iowa

 Nelson choose to commit to the University of Iowa, where he redshirted during his freshman season.
 As a redshirt freshman in 2007, Nelson was given the opportunity to compete with Jake Christensen for the Hawkeyes starting quarterback spot, but Christensen won, and Nelson was named the team's backup quarterback.
 Nelson saw his first college playing time in the Hawkeyes second game of the season, a 35–0 victory over Syracuse.
 Nelson completed his only pass attempt for 12 yards.
 Nelson would later be moved to wide receiver, losing the backup quarterback position to Ricky Stanzi.
 Nelson was dismissed from the Hawkeyes football team by head coach Kirk Ferentz.

 Fort Scott

 In 2008, Nelson enrolled at Fort Scott Community College, where he joined the football team as a safety.
-Nelson also saw time playing quarterback, but his play at safety lead him to being named second team All-Kansas Jayhawk Community College Conference.
+Nelson also saw time playing quarterback, but his play at safety lead him to being named second-team All-Kansas Jayhawk Community College Conference.